Thomas J. Finnegan, Chair

-The courses in the Physical Education program are designed to develop capacities, knowledge, and carry-over skills in health and movement essential to daily life based on the needs, interests, and abilities of the students with an emphasis on scientific bases of exercise and wellness, to develop an appreciation for physical activity as a foundation for a healthy life and to provide information so the student can guide himself in this direction, to develop sufficient skill and knowledge in several activities in which the individual may participate throughout life in order to maintain fitness and health and constructively and enjoyably utilize leisure time and to expose the student to numerous activities and to seek individual improvement in those he finds most suited to his/her specific goals and capabilities.
+The courses in the Physical Education program are designed to develop capacities, knowledge, and carry-over skills in health and movement essential to daily life based on the needs, interests, and abilities of the students with an emphasis on scientific bases of exercise and wellness and to develop an appreciation for physical activity as a foundation for a healthy life.
+The variety of Physical Education courses provide the pertinent information so the student can guide himself/herself in this direction to develop sufficient skill and knowledge in several activities in which the individual may participate throughout life in order to maintain fitness and health, as well as to constructively and enjoyably utilize leisure time.
+The purpose of the program is to expose the student to numerous activities and to seek individual improvement in those he/she finds most suited to his/her specific goals and capabilities.

 All full-time students may take theory and activity classes in Physical Education for academic credit.
-Students may receive a maximum of four credits¬— two of which must be Lifetime Fitness.
-Theory courses and combined theory/activity courses (such as Life guarding/CPR and Scuba) yield two credits; activity courses are one half semester in length and yield one or two credits (see below).
+Students may receive a maximum of four credits — two of which must be Lifetime Fitness.
+Theory courses and combined theory/activity courses (such as Lifeguarding/CPR and Scuba) yield two credits; activity courses are one half semester in length and yield one credit (see below).
 Classes may be taken for grades or on a pass/fail basis.
 While students may receive only the maximum of four credits in physical education, they may audit any class any number of times.

 In order to receive the maximum total allowed of four credits in Physical Education, students must take one section of the CORE COURSE—Lifetime Fitness (two credits)—and any other two credits in Physical Education.
 Without Lifetime Fitness, students may receive a maximum of two credits in Physical Education.